past/speller/README.md

 [http://norvig.com/spell-correct.html](http://norvig.com/spell-correct.html)

-The code is [ServerJS](https://wiki.mozilla.org/ServerJS)-compliant, so it can be used both inside and outside of a web browser.
-For the latter case there are a couple of command-line scripts demonstrating its use that depend on [narwhal](http://narwhaljs.org/).
+The code is [CommonJS](http://commonjs.org/)-compliant, so it can be used both inside and outside of a web browser.
+For the latter case there are a couple of command-line scripts demonstrating its use that depend on [narwhal](http://narwhaljs.org/) or [node](http://nodejs.org/).
+You may use the tusk and [npm](http://npmjs.org) package managers to install speller on narwhal and node, respectively.
 Alternatively, you can see the code in action right inside your browser in the following page:

 [http://past.github.com/speller/](http://past.github.com/speller/)